-This cartoon illustrates the overwhelming 'no' vote in the citizens-initiated referendum on the so-called 'anti-smacking' legislation in August 2009.
-The referendum was launched in response to an amendment to the Crimes Act in 2007, which had removed the defence of 'reasonable force' in the physical punishment of children.
-Conducted by a postal ballot over July and August 2009, the referendum asked the question, 'Should a smack as part of good parental correction be a criminal offence in New Zealand'.
-Of the 56% of voters who participated, 88% voted 'no'.
+This cartoon illustrates the overwhelming 'no' vote in the citizens-initiated referendum on the 'anti-smacking' legislation in August 2009.
+The referendum was launched in response to an amendment to the Crimes Act in 2007, which had removed the defence of 'reasonable force' for the physical punishment of children.
+Conducted by a postal ballot in July/August 2009, the referendum asked, 'Should a smack as part of good parental correction be a criminal offence in New Zealand?'.
+Of the 56% of registered voters who participated, 88% voted 'no'.
 Opponents of the referendum complained that the wording of the proposition was misleading and ambiguous.

 Te whakamahi i tēnei tūemi